-Silymarin and other related compounds support and protect the liver.
-Specifically, they strengthen the liver cell resistance to harmful toxins and stimulate new cell reproduction.
-As such, milk thistle is very effective in treating dogs with liver problems and related diseases, such as:
+Specifically, they make the liver cells stronger against harmful toxins and stimulate new cell reproduction.
+So you can see that milk thistle is a great and very effective herb in treating dogs with liver problems and related diseases, such as:

 (One liver disease that milk thistle is not effective in treating is advanced liver cirrhosis.)